seccmd/seccmd/src/sec/appsec/xcheck.md

 ---
 date: 2025-01-22
-title: T-SEC Application Security Development
+title: 16-TSEC Application Security Development
 author: [SecAdmin]
 description: >
   Application Security Development (codenamed Xcheck) provides you with high-quality code analysis services.
 With excellent algorithms and engineering implementations, Xcheck can find security vulnerabilities in the code at a very fast speed with a very low false positive and false negative rate.